Bayesian Elicitation: Discussion

 \section{Discussion}

-The main feature of the optimal information structure, or degree of transparency, in \hyperlink{simple}{simple} signaling games with two actions is that the receiver-optimal equilibrium under the optimal degree of transparency enables the receiver to achieve the same payoff as in the case wherein she had the power of committing \textit{ex ante} to a (mixed) strategy conditioned on the signal choice of the sender.
-This is both remarkable, that for a broad class of games information design is as good as commitment; and useful, since the receiver's commitment problem is merely a linear program.
+Opacity design, in two-action signaling games, enables the receiver to achieve the same payoff as in the case wherein she had the power of committing \textit{ex ante} to actions conditioned on the signal choice of the sender.
+This is both unexpected, that for a broad class of games information design is as powerful as commitment; and useful, since the receiver's commitment problem is merely a linear program.

-We also find that in simple games with two actions, information design guarantees that value of information is always positive--the receiver always benefits from \textit{ex ante} information, no matter the form it takes.
-This contrasts sharply with the findings in Whitmeyer (2019) \cite{Whit4}, where we discover that with full transparency information may hurt the receiver, even in binary action simple games.
+Also surprising is that even in games with just two actions, \textit{ex ante} learning may hurt the receiver, provided she cannot design the opacity in the game.
+The resulting drop in (useful) information provided in equilibrium at the new priors may be so great so as to overpower the initial gain in information.
+On the other hand, if she may design the opacity, the value of information is always positive--the receiver always benefits from information, no matter the form it takes.

+One final comment: there is recent experimental evidence that senders respond to different levels of opacity, which advocates for the usefulness of this paper's results.
+Specifically, \cite{blume2} find that senders do respond as predicted to the introduction of noise in a communication setting.
+Relatedly, the randomized response technique of \cite{warner}, in which a survey respondent's answers are garbled (ostensibly to preserve anonymity), is in similar spirit to the information design in signaling games proposed by this work.
+The success of that technique--refer, e.g., to \cite{blume1}, who show experimentally that randomized response can induce senders to be significantly more truthful--provides suggestive evidence that the information design we studied may be useful in practice.
+We leave this for future work.